willroberts/raven-shield-2020/SERVERS.md

   1. Replace `RavenShield.mod` with [the copy from this repo](RavenShield.mod) for OpenRVS.
   1. Start the server again when finished.
 It should now be using the config files from the file manager.

-Take note of your IP address and port number, and skip ahead to [Publishing Your Server](https://github.com/ijemafe/raven-shield-2020/blob/master/SERVERS.md#publishing-your-server).
+When you finish, test your server and take note of your IP address and port number, and skip ahead to [Publishing Your Server](https://github.com/ijemafe/raven-shield-2020/blob/master/SERVERS.md#publishing-your-server).

 ### Method 2 (medium): Windows